FAQs

 Should I submit a writing sample?

-If you are not submitting GRE scores, you must submit the supplemental analytical writing sample.
-For all other applicants, the 500-word personal statement serves as a writing sample.
-Additional materials submitted as writing samples will be discarded without being read.
+If you are not submitting GRE scores, you must submit the supplemental 600 word analytical writing sample.
+Additional materials submitted as writing samples will not be considered by the Admissions Committee.
+Applicants are welcome to submit both the analytical writing sample and GRE scores.

 Should I submit more than three letters of recommendation?